m4rc-dev/e-Traffic-System/README.md

 ## 📞 Support

-For support and questions, please contact:
+For support and questions, please refer to the project documentation or create an issue in the repository.
-- Email: support@etraffic.com
-- Documentation: [Link to documentation]

 ## 🔄 Updates